Azure/batch-shipyard/docs/02-batch-shipyard-configuration.md

 container at the path specified with `container_path`.

 `shared_data_volumes` is an optional property for initializing persistent shared storage volumes.
-In this example, `shipyardvol` is the alias of this
+In the first shared volume, `shipyardvol` is the alias of this volume:
-volume:
 * `volume_driver` property specifies the Docker Volume Driver to use.
-Currently Batch Shipyard only supports the `volume_driver` as `azurefile`.
+Currently Batch Shipyard only supports the `volume_driver` as `azurefile` or `glusterfs`.
+Note that `glusterfs` is not a true Docker Volume Driver.
+For this volume (`shipyardvol`), as this is an Azure File shared volume, the `volume_driver` should be set as `azurefile`.
 * `storage_account_settings` is a link to the alias of the storage account specified that holds this Azure File Share.
 * `azure_file_share_name` is the name of the share name on Azure Files.
 Note